marinasundstrom/yourbrand_new_old/docs/development/setting-up-azurite.md

-# Set up Azurite Storage Emulator
+# Setting up Azurite Storage Emulator

 To publicly expose Blobs via their URLs you have to change Azurite's configuration.